 Interestingly, the author explains that they are on call 24-hours a day, seven days a week and that their home is their office.

-‘My working week is roughly divided into two, one part visiting St Dunstaner’s in their homes and the other part writing reports and letters, filing, making home telephone calls and the one hundred and one other miscellaneous duties which arise from visits.’
+‘My working week is roughly divided into two, one part visiting St Dunstaner’s in their homes and the other part writing reports and letters, filing, making home telephone calls and the 101 other miscellaneous duties which arise from visits.’

 Often, much of the content of the magazine would be short updates, news items, and information about regional events submitted by readers.
 One reader wrote in January 1945, that she thought highly of a service John Lewis provided her on a recent shopping trip to the store on Oxford Circus in London.
 The UK’s favourite department store, offered the lady an assistant who had expert knowledge of the products to walk with her as she shopped.
 ‘I honestly can’t find suitable words to express my appreciation.
 Though on paper this act of courtesy by the firm sounds good, in practice it is even better.’

 Similarly, one reader’s letter published in the 2001 special edition of New Beacon caught my eye.
-Mr David Jones wrote about his dislike for a leaftlet RNIB produced called, ‘Meeting blind people’.
+Mr David Jones wrote about his dislike for a leaflet RNIB produced called, ‘Meeting blind people’.

 ‘Since when do different types of people require leaflets on how to meet each other?
 Blind people are just like anyone else […].
 If the person wants to know what the blind person they are meeting is like, all they have to do is talk to them […] Leaflets like the above-mentioned add to the social exclusion suffered by blind people.’